lzjpaul/mimic3-literatures-phenotyping/README.md

 # mimic3-literatures-phenotyping
-The experiment of model : join the result of LDA with the MLP
+Original experiment code of the model which joins the result of LDA with the MLP